flojon/KoalaContentBundle/README.md

     php app/console assets:install --symlink web

 Install Mercury files under `web/mercury`.
-Currently it's recommended to use the master version which contains some important fixes.
+It's recommended to use the newest release, currently 0.8.
+(See See [Mercury Downloads](https://github.com/jejacks0n/mercury/downloads))

-Download from [https://github.com/jejacks0n/mercury/zipball/master](https://github.com/jejacks0n/mercury/zipball/master) and then copy `stylesheets` and `javascripts` from the `distro` directory into `web/mercury`.
+Download from [https://github.com/downloads/jejacks0n/mercury/mercury-v0.8.0.zip](https://github.com/downloads/jejacks0n/mercury/mercury-v0.8.0.zip) and extract to `web/mercury`.

 Next step is to setup the routing needed for the bundle to work.
 Add this to your `app/routing.yml`